nucypher/nucypher/docs/source/architecture/period_duration.rst

 The period duration modification reduces the frequency of on-chain commitment transactions (and therefore worker gas costs) and has minimal impact on the total staking rewards received for running a Worker.
-However, since the commitment transaction occurs every 7 days, staking rewards will also be minted once every 7 days (instead of daily), but the sum minted will be 7 days worth.
+However, since the commitment transaction occurs every 7 days, staking rewards will also be minted once every 7 days (instead of daily), but the reward rate remains the same (the minted value will be 7 days worth).

 Since period numbers are calculated relative to Unix epoch time, a period duration of 7 days will cause periods to always start on Thursdays at UTC midnight *(Fun fact: the Unix epoch - January 1st, 1970 - was on a